byui-cse/cse351-student-version/lesson_04/canvas/prove.md

 1. Open a terminal/command shell and navigate to the folder where your assignment is located.
 1. Run the server with `python server.py`.
 Note, you might need to have the full path to Python in order to run the server.
 On Mac computers, try `python3 server.py`
 1. You can kill the server by pressing `ctrl-c` or closing the terminal/command window.

-1. Note: the server requires that the sub-folder `data` exists and that it contains the weather data files.
+- Note: the server requires that the sub-folder `data` exists and that it contains the weather data files.
+- You can also run the server from VSCode by selecting the option "Run Python program in dedicated terminal".

 ### Queue (That main uses)